tendermint/spec/rfc/003-ed25519-verification.md

 ### Positive

-- Batch verification
-- Signature verification across implementations
+- Consistent signature verification across implementations

+#### Tendermint-Go

+- Enable safe batch verification

 ### Negative

 #### Tendermint-Go

-- Additional dependency
+- Third_party dependency, the library has not gone through a security review.
 - Fragmentation of the ed25519 key for the go implementation, verification is done using a third party library while the rest uses the go standard library